-We like to have fun at the office and this “Question Of The Day”, which was the brain child of Joe from customer service, is a fun way to challenge each other with a rotating schedule of questions.
+We like to have fun at the office and this “Question of the Day”, which was the brainchild of Joe from customer service, is a fun way to challenge each other with a rotating schedule of questions.
 We thought it would be a fun way to share this with both our current customer base as well as random people hitting our site.
-Answer the questions to yourself, or feel free to email them into us.
+Answer the questions to yourself, or feel free to email them to us.
 We’d love to hear from you!
 Answers@aurorasoftware.com.

 Q).
 Grass, hard court, or clay: On what kind of court are each of these tennis tournaments played? (a) Wimbledon, (b) U.S. Open, (c) French Open, (d) Australian Open